ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 This model is useful if an Origin wants to offload attestation and issuance to a trusted entity.
-In this model, the Attester and Issuer share an attestation context for the Client, which can be separate from the Origin's redemption context.
+In this model, the Attester and Issuer share an attestation and issuance context for the Client, which is separate from the Origin's redemption context.

-For certain types of issuance protocols, this model separates attestation and redemption contexts.
+For certain types of issuance protocols, this model achieves Client and Origin unlinkability.
 However, issuance protocols that require the Issuer to learn information about the Origin, such as that which is described in
-{{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could link attestation and redemption contexts through the Origin name.
+{{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could lead to Origin unlinkability violations through the Origin name.

 ## Joint Origin and Issuer {#deploy-joint-origin}